deepflowio/docs/translate/translated/08-integration/03-output/01-query/01-sql.md

 # Introduction

 Provides a unified SQL interface to query all types of observability data.
-It can be used as a DataSource for Grafana or to implement your own GUI based on it.
+It can be used as a Grafana DataSource or as the basis for building your own GUI.

-# SQL Server Endpoint
+# SQL Service Endpoint

 Get the service endpoint port number: